Cornbread and Apple Stuffing

 Game plan: This stuffing can be completely made ahead.
 Cool and refrigerate until ready to serve; rewarm uncovered in a 350°F oven for about 30 minutes.

-1 recipe Easy Cornbread, chilled and cut into 3/4-inch cubes (or about 9 cups of your favorite cornbread)
+- 1 recipe Moist Cornbread (see recipe intro), chilled and cut into 3/4-inch cubes (or about 9 cups of your favorite cornbread)

 - 4 tablespoons unsalted butter (1/2 stick), plus more as needed

 - 2 medium Gala or Pink Lady apples, cored and medium dice

 - 2 medium Granny Smith apples, cored and medium dice

 - 1 tablespoon plus 1 teaspoon kosher salt